NBS5000/quizTime/README.md

 **RESULT**

 The end code is stored on Github, and publicly available and viewable.
-Accessibility functionality has been added, links have been fixed, code has been optimised, and the UI exceeds 90% similarity.
 This result meets all requirements of the User Story and acceptance criteria:

 * ~~GIVEN I am taking a code quiz~~
 * ~~WHEN I click the start button~~